BlackyDrum/chromadb-cpp/README.md

 To query an existing collection in ChromaDB, use the `Query` method.
 This method allows you to specify the collection, optional query documents, query embeddings, number of results, fields to include in the results, and optional `where_document` and `where` clauses to filter the query based on document or metadata criteria.

+> [!WARNING]
-> You MUST either provide queryEmbeddings OR queryDocuments.
-If you provide queryDocuments, you also need to pass an Embedding Function to the collection.
+> You MUST either provide `queryEmbeddings` OR `queryDocuments`.
+If you provide `queryDocuments`, you also need to pass an Embedding Function to the collection.

 ```cpp
 #include "ChromaDB/ChromaDB.h"